 Board Member Zamy is currently a Senior Lead Consultant of Civil Rights Advisory Services and Compliance with WSP USA Inc., a global professional services and consulting firm.
 Over the past 16+ years, Silva has helped promote equity, diversity, inclusion, equal access and equal opportunity at a global consulting firm and three government entities: WSP USA Inc., The Commonwealth of Massachusetts, Massachusetts Bay Transportation Authority (MBTA) and Denver’s Regional Transportation District (RTD).

 Board Member Eli is the National Black McDonald’s Owners Association - West Zone President.
 Eli often acts as a spokesperson for McDonald’s and franchisees, both locally and nationally.
 Eli believes in giving back to the communities and cities in which he does business.
 His family founded the Asfaw Family Foundation International (AFFI).
 AFFI organizes and sponsors several events every year including a Senior Thanksgiving Dinner, Christmas Bicycle Giveaway, and the Aim High Scholarship Program.
-He also participates as a mentor in the Aurora Public Schools Badging Program where he speaks at schools about achieving business success and the students also shadow him to learn what owning a business entails.
+He also participates as a mentor in the Aurora Public Schools Badging Program where he speaks at schools about achieving business success.
+The students also shadow him to learn more about owning a business.